NATCA Conducts Consultative Session On NCVEP-2021 - UrduPoint

 NATCA Conducts Consultative Session On NCVEP-2021

-National Counter Terrorism Authority (NACTA) Thursday conducted a consultation session on formulating National Counter Violent Extremism Policy (NCVEP) 2021
+National Counter Terrorism Authority (NACTA) has conducted a consultation session on formulating National Counter Violent Extremism Policy (NCVEP) 2021

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Oct, 2021 ) :National Counter Terrorism Authority (NACTA) Thursday conducted a consultation session on formulating National Counter Violent Extremism Policy (NCVEP) 2021.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Oct, 2021 ) :National Counter Terrorism Authority (NACTA) has conducted a consultation session on formulating National Counter Violent Extremism Policy (NCVEP) 2021.

 The session was moderated by DIG Dr Akbar Nasir Khan (PSP), Director General Monitoring, Evaluation and Capacity Building (ME&CB), NACTA.